-When you apply for admission, we review your application in holistic manner.
+When you apply for admission, we review your application in a holistic manner.
 This means we consider both your academic achievements and personal strengths, as evidenced by your transcript, essay, recommendations, any test scores, extracurricular activities, and what you tell us on your application.
 Admission is not based on a formula.
 It is a thoughtful process.
-The Admission Committee takes the time to get to know you as a student and as a person as we consider you becoming a member of the Seahawk community.
+The Admission Committee takes the time to get to know you as a student and as a person as we consider you becoming a member of the St. Mary’s College Seahawk community.

-The most important factor in the admission committees review will be your academic preparation and achievement as shown on your secondary school transcript(s).
+The most important factor in the admission committees review is your academic preparation and achievement as shown on your secondary school transcript(s).
 Your transcript gives us insight into your academic performance over time.
 It also tells us how you have chosen to challenge yourself by taking any honors, AP or IB classes (if offered at your school), by participating in a dual enrollment program or through other types of academic enrichment courses/programs.

 While these are not minimum requirements, most of our strongest applicants have taken: